Leouil/markdown-cv/index.md

 “Detecting Accounting Fraud with Noisy Labels”  with Min Zhu, Daniel Ahfock, and Geoffrey McLachlan.
 2nd round review at Management Science.
 -->

 “Home-Country Geopolitical Risk and the Valuation of U.S. Foreign Private Issuers”  with Douglas Cumming, Joanna Golden, and Michael Imhof.
-Revising for resubmission at Journal of Banking and Finance.
+Under 2nd round review at Journal of Banking and Finance.

 “Consequences of Changing the Delisting Regulation in China’s Stock Markets: Initial Evidence”  with Li Huang, Dan Yang, and Ziying Yang.
-3rd round review at Journal of International Accounting Research.
+Under 3rd round review at Journal of International Accounting Research.

 “Auditor Sustainability Focus and Client Sustainability Real Behavior: Evidence on Sustainability Innovations”  with Stephanie Walton and Ian Zhang.
 Revising for resubmission at Journal of Business, Finance, and Accounting.